Physical Therapist Assistant - Associate in Applied Science Degree

 Students interested in the program must contact the program coordinator (firstname.lastname@example.org) who can provide a brochure which explains the Physical Therapist Assistant program, the program requirements, policies, and tuition and fees.

 Since the transferability of courses will vary depending on the specific four-year institution, it is strongly recommended that if students are intending to transfer to a four-year institution, they must consult with the transfer institution and with their respective KCKCC advisor before enrolling in order to determine the transferability of their courses.
 It is the student’s responsibility to follow the transfer requirements established by his/her transfer institution.

-- Dean of Allied Health and Nursing Dr. Tiffany Bohm
+Anita Krondak – Interim Dean of Allied Health & Nursing